Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Experimental Illustrations

+Note that some baselines can fully utilize both paired and unpaired data during training, while others rely solely on paired data.
+Refer to Table \ref{table-data-usage} for specifics on data usage.

+\textbf{Metrics.} We evaluate the generated target distributions $\margY$ and conditional distributions $\gtPlan(\cdot\vert x)$ using the Maximum Mean Discrepancy (MMD) \citep{gretton2012kernel} and Sinkhorn divergence \citep{feydy2019interpolating} metrics approximating $\gW_2$.
+Definitions of these metrics together with implementation details are provided in Appendix~\ref{subsec:metric-computation-details}.
+The corresponding results are reported in Table~\ref{tab:swiss_roll_metrics} for the setting considered in this section ($P=128$, $Q=R=1024$), as well as for the almost infinite amount of samples setting with $P=Q=R=16\mathrm{k}$ discussed in Appendix~\ref{sec:16k-paired-data}.

 \textbf{Discussion.} The results of the aforementioned methods are depicted in Figure \ref{fig:gauss_to_swiss_roll}.
 Clearly, the Regression model simply predicts the conditional mean $\E_{y \sim \gtPlan(\cdot|x)} y$, failing to capture the full distribution.
 The CGAN is unable to accurately learn the target distribution $ \margY $, while the UGAN+$\ell^{2}$ fails to capture the underlying conditional distribution, resulting in suboptimal performance.
 The CondNF model suffers from overfitting, likely due to the limited availability of paired data $ \XYtrain $.
 Methods GNOT, DCPEME, parOT learn deterministic mapping and therefore are unable to capture the conditional distribution.
-In turn, OTCS does not capture bi-modal conditional mapping.
-The CondNF (SS) does not provide improvement compared to CondNF in this experiment, and CGMM (SS) model learns a degenerate solution, which is presumably due to the overfitting.
-As a \underline{sanity check}, we evaluate all baselines using a \underline{large amount} of paired data.
+Similar to parOT, both OTCS and FSBM build on the idea of key-points but are designed for stochastic setup.
+However, these methods fail to capture bi-modal conditional mappings, presumably due to a biased objective introduced by the artificial cost function that enforces alignment with key-points.
+The CondNF (SS) does not provide improvement compared to CondNF, and CGMM (SS) model learns a degenerate solution, which is presumably due to the overfitting.
+As a sanity check, we evaluate all baselines using a large amount of paired data.
 Details are given in Appendix \ref{sec:16k-paired-data}.
 In fact, even in this case, almost all the methods fail to learn true $\pi^{*}(\cdot|x)$.

-\subsection{Weather prediction}
+\subsection{Weather Prediction}

 Here we aim to evaluate our proposed approach on real-world data.
-We consider the \textit{weather prediction} dataset~\cite{malinin2021shifts, rubachev2024tabred}.
-The data is collected from weather stations and weather forecast physical models.
+We consider the \textit{weather prediction} dataset~\citep{malinin2021shifts, rubachev2024tabred}.
+The data is collected from weather stations across the world and weather forecast physical models.
 It consists of $94$ meteorological features, e.g., pressure, wind, humidity, etc., which are measured over a period of one year at different spatial locations.